HOW TO GET DEODORANT STAINS OUT OF SHIRTS IN 5 STEPS

 Heat-proof kitchen gloves

-STEP 4: MACHINE WASH
+4. MACHINE WASH

-STEP 5: AIR DRY
+5. AIR DRY

 Air dry your shirt and keep an eye on the stain.
 If the stain persists, don’t sweat it—just repeat the washing steps above to help remove it completely.
 Avoid putting your shirt in the dryer until the stain is removed, as the heat can set the deodorant stain.

 If your stains are far more stubborn than expected, there are alternative methods you can try.
-Remember to check your care label for certain products you might not be able to use or consider testing an invisible corner on your shirt before treating the entire garment.
+Remember to check your care label first for certain products you might not be able to use or consider testing an invisible corner on your shirt before treating the entire garment.

-- Mix cold water and hydrogen peroxide, and scrub the stained area with a stiff brush before washing with hot water.
+Mix cold water and hydrogen peroxide, and scrub the stained area with a stiff brush before washing with hot water.

-- Lemon juice is an option, but isn’t recommended on delicate clothing.
+Lemon juice is an option, but isn’t recommended on delicate clothing.
 Squeeze lemon juice directly on the stain and add salt.
 Rub the mixture in until the stain is gone.
 Fully rinse out the mixture before air drying the shirt.

-HOW TO PREVENT DEODORANT STAINS FROM FORMING
+HOW TO PREVENT DEODORANT STAINS

 If you’re using an aerosol antiperspirant, itʼs important that you shake it well.
 This helps ensure that the aluminum chlorohydrate powder is evenly distributed in the can and on your skin.
-Make sure your skin is dry before and after application so the deodorant can be fully absorbed.
-Aerosols make great alternatives to the commonly purchased white deodorant sticks because of their absorption into the skin.

 ARE DEODORANT STAINS PERMANENT?